Page Reviewed / Updated - Mar. 2019

-This cash benefit is available to US Citizens who are legal Florida residents and aged 65 and older (or younger if blind or disabled).
+This cash benefit is available to U.S. Citizens who are legal Florida residents, aged 65 and older (or younger if blind or disabled).
 Residents must meet both the functional and financial eligibility guidelines.
 Functionally, individuals must by assessed and certified as requiring placement in residential care by an Adult Services or Mental Health case manager.

-Financially, the eligibility requirements are similar to Medicaid however this is not a Medicaid program.
-The monthly income limit depends on the type of residential care into which the individual is placed.
-For 2013, for seniors in family care homes or assisted living, the limit is $776.40.
-Couples, if both are residing in the care facility, can have monthly income of up to $1552.80.
-If the residential care facility is for mental health, the income limits are slightly higher, $883.00 and $1766.00 for an individual and couple respectively.
+As of 2019, for seniors residing in family care homes or assisted living, the monthly income limit is $849.40.
+Couples, if both are residing in the care facility, may have monthly income up to $1,698.80.
+If the residential care facility is for mental health, the income limits are slightly higher: $956.00 and $1,912.00 for an individual and couple, respectively.

-There are also assets limits and the rules here are similar to Medicaid.
-Individuals can have up to $2,000 in resources and couples up to $3,000.
+There are also asset limits and the rules here are similar to Medicaid.
+Individuals may have up to $2,000 in resources and couples up to $3,000.